ggnicolau/Project-18-Predict-Hotel-Cancellation/README.md

 **Now we've a reasonable predictive model**!
 It could be even improved findind best parameters. \
-Using the best threshold for Kappa score improved our overall scores compared with best F-1 score threshold, probably due to imbalanced class.
+Using the best threshold for Kappa score improved our overall scores compared with best F-1 score threshold, probably due to imbalanced classes.

 ### XGBoost with manually selected features using Patsy and Softprob